timscodebase/Lighthouse-Puppeteer/README.md

 # Lighthouse-Puppeteer
-## This is a tool we can use to test websites with Lighthouse and Puppeteer.
+## This is a tool we can use to test Checkout UI with Lighthouse and Puppeteer.
 We can build on this tool for monitoring *Performance* and *Accessibility*!

 ![ighthouse-Puppeteer](LHP.png)